Logos52

 notes/index.md

-Content-oriented catalog of the wiki.
-Read this first before answering questions or compiling sources.
+Public entry-point index for the wiki.
+Read this first for orientation before answering questions or compiling sources.

 log.md